fderuiter/face_stretcher/TASKS.md

 - [x] **Reset Button** – instantly restore the mesh to its original state.
 - [x] **Save/Share** – capture the canvas to an image so users can download or share their creations.
 - [x] **Keyboard Controls** – support keyboard mappings for cursor movement, grabbing, zoom and rotation as listed in the README.
+- [x] **Pointer Controls** – allow manipulation via the mouse and clicks in addition to the keyboard.
 - [x] **Mario-style Cursor** – show a white glove cursor over the canvas for added nostalgia.

 ## Polishing & UX